federicobozzini/unige-data-warehouse/README.md

 I decided to program all the ETL process by using exclusevely Postgres.

 The date field posed some challenges since it's not a real table in the source db.
 I decided to generate programatically all the values for the table for the days going from 1/1/2000 to 31/12/2020.
+The attribute holiday of the date dimension was not correctly populated since I have no database of the days considered holidays (and this may even vary according to country, city, ...).

 I decided to handle missing data by adding some fake values to some dimensional tables.
 For instance I created a tuple *'no country'* in the country table, a *'no category'* in the category table.